treblenalto/MLOpsCurriculum/README.md

 # MLOps Curriculum

-I'm an engineer at corca :whale:!
+I'm an engineer at Corca :whale:!

 ---